'Final Fantasy XV' Review: A Road Trip Worth Taking

 As for how the game's combat controls work, it looks incredibly flashy at times (especially when teaming up with party members for special attacks), but is fairly simple in execution.
 Simply holding one button to attack, while holding another, allows players to automatically dodge attacks that come their way.
 Toss in the ability to teleport around and use items and we have the Final Fantasy XV's combat system in a nutshell.

 Unfortunately, it doesn't always work as intended.
 The game's pesky camera makes fights in close quarter environments more frustrating than they should be.
-Certain enemy types can often be painfully difficult to defeat due to their ability to inflict the "confusion" status effect or because they have difficulty hitting blindside areas.
+Certain enemy types can often be brutally difficult to defeat due to their ability to inflict the "confusion" status effect or because they have almost impossible to hit blindside areas.
 Having almost no control over Ignis, Prompto and Gladio can also lead to frustration, as they'll often stand right in the middle of devastating enemy attacks or ignore you when you are in need of rescue.
 Certain special abilities called Techniques, which can be unlocked using the game's Ascension progression system, do give players a few options when it comes to maneuvering their party, but by and large players are at the mercy of the often times not-too-bright AI.

 It might seem like the bad outweighs the good in this review, but that's not the case.
 Final Fantasy XV is undoubtedly a flawed game, but it's still an enjoyable one.
 Helping cover up some of the game's many issues is a stellar score and some truly awe-inspiring visuals.
 No matter what's happening on screen, Final Fantasy XV runs well and is always a pleasure to look at and listen to, especially when the epic soundtrack begins to kick in as massive beasts and gods do battle on screen.